EA

 • Representing clients in appeals and collections

-History and background of EA credentials
+History and background of the Enrolled Agent designation

-The EA credential dates back to the 1880s.
+EAs date back to the 1880s.
 Individuals and businesses were submitting fraudulent claims for property loss and damage sustained during the Civil War while people with legitimate claims were unable to get them settled.
 Congress empowered enrolled agents to prepare claims against the government with the Horse Act of 1884.

 Woodrow Wilson then signed the Revenue Act of 1913, expanding enrolled agents' roles to include preparing taxes and resolving taxpayer disputes with the IRS.
 In 1972, the National Association of Enrolled Agents was formed.